 Find what works best for you.

 The ultimate key to maximizing all of these resources is finding what works best for you.
 The five above are the most immediately helpful, but there are countless more.
-Think about the type of support you need as a founder and then take advantage of online resources to get that support.
+Think about the type of support you need as a founder and then take advantage of the best online resources to get started.
 When you are faced with challenges, you no longer have to solve them on your own.
 You can, instead, capitalize on all of the existing information and support on the web.